Masked shrike: Distribution and habitat

 The masked shrike breeds in the Balkans and Western Asia: southern Bulgaria, eastern Republic of North Macedonia, northeast Greece and some of the Greek islands, Turkey, Cyprus and from Syria south to Israel.
 It also nests in eastern Iraq and western Iran.
 The range in the east is uncertain, and may include Afghanistan and northern Saudi Arabia.
 It is migratory, wintering south of the Sahara, mainly in Chad, Sudan and Ethiopia.
 Smaller numbers are found west to eastern Mali and Nigeria, and in northern Kenya and southern Saudi Arabia.
 Most birds leave the breeding areas in late August and September, and return north in February and March.

 This species is seen in Egypt, Jordan and Israel much more often in spring than autumn, suggesting that the southern movement may be concentrated further east.
 Birds will hold small territories on about 0.5 ha on migration, and, unlike other shrikes, may congregate in significant numbers.
 More than 100 have been seen in one locality in Israel, with five in a single bush.
 This shrike has occurred as a vagrant in Algeria, Finland, Kenya, Libya, Spain, Sweden, Mauritania and Turkmenistan.
-At least three individuals have been documented in Great Britain, and two individuals in Armenia.
+At least three individuals have been documented in Great Britain, and three individuals in Armenia.

 The masked shrike's preferred habitat is open woodland with bushes and some large trees.
 Unlike its relatives, it avoids very open, lightly vegetated country.
 Orchards and other cultivated land with suitable old trees or large hedges are also used by this species.
 It is normally found in more wooded areas than sympatric shrikes.
 It occurs in lowlands and in hills up to 1,000 m.
 In some areas breeding occurs at greater altitudes, up to 2,000 m.
 It may occur in gardens and resorts on migration, and in winter again prefers open country with thorny bushes and large trees like acacia or introduced eucalyptus.